samvantran/angular-s3-crud-app/readme.md

   - extra features -- sorting (by file name, file size, file type, etc); allow a user to add category to their upload and to organize their list by categories; drag-and-drop; file preview thumbnails; something else you think would be cool!
   - put it in a Docker image: [https://docs.docker.com/](https://docs.docker.com/)

 It's very likely that you can learn the required Angular in a couple of hours.
 We want to respect your time, so we'll take a look at incomplete submissions.
 Code quality matters a lot more than code quantity.
 The end goal is a product that works and is easy to use.
-By the way, this is a simplified version of a real task that we are currently working on, so hopefully this gives you an idea of whether you'd like coming to work at Yellowhammer.
+By the way, this is a simplified version of a real task that we are currently working on, so hopefully this gives you an idea of whether you'd like coming to work at Company.

 ---------------
 ## What We're Looking For (roughly in order of importance)